falgun143/Unolo_Backend/README.md

 ### Design Choices

-1. **Cluster Module**: The use of the `cluster` module allows the application to take advantage of multiple CPU cores, improving performance and scalability.
+1. **Cluster Module** 🔄: The use of the `cluster` module allows the application to take advantage of multiple CPU cores, improving performance and scalability.
-2. **Prisma ORM**: Prisma is used for database management, providing a type-safe and efficient way to interact with the database.
+2. **Prisma ORM** 💾: Prisma is used for database management, providing a type-safe and efficient way to interact with the database.
-3. **Redis**: Redis is used for caching and job scheduling using a queuing mechanism, ensuring fast access to frequently used data and efficient job processing.
+3. **Redis** ⚡: Redis is used for caching and job scheduling using a queuing mechanism, ensuring fast access to frequently used data and efficient job processing.
 Even in high concurrency, duplicate job execution is avoided as the workers use a locking system.
-4. **Moment-Timezone**: Moment-timezone is used to handle time zone conversions, ensuring that scheduled times are correctly interpreted and stored.
+4. **Moment-Timezone** 🌐: Moment-timezone is used to handle time zone conversions, ensuring that scheduled times are correctly interpreted and stored.

 ### Trade-offs

 1. **Complexity vs. Performance**: The use of the `cluster` module and Redis adds complexity to the application but significantly improves performance and scalability.
 2. **Type Safety vs. Flexibility**: Using TypeScript and Prisma provides type safety and reduces runtime errors but requires additional setup and configuration.

-## 📄 Assumptions

-  - The database schema is predefined and migrations are managed using Prisma.
-Google-translate-api-x is used instead of the Google Translate API as it is easier to use.

 ## 🙏 Acknowledgments

+- Unolo Team for giving the assignment.
 - Prisma team for the ORM.
 - Express team for the web framework.
 - Google Translate API team for the translation service.